SiaoChi/SiaoChi/README.md

 ## Latest Project 🌱

-I recently developed a social networking website dedicated to helping caregivers of dementia patients.
+I recently developed a social networking website called "YOUR FRIENDS 你的智友" dedicated to helping caregivers of dementia patients.
 This platform facilitates connections, allowing them to make new friends and share experiences.

 ## Favorite Creations 💻